lmc-eu/jobs-ui/src/styleguide.md

 # <a name="changelog"></a>Changelog

-## dev
+## v4.16.0
-- Fix calling close method if escape key pressed
+- Fix calling close event on Remodal component if escape key pressed
+- Change color:
+    - *green*
 - Reduce PNG image size
 - Change color of background in *profile-badge* component
 - Add new modifier to *profile-badge* component: